-Therefore, don't be surprised when you will learn that the best students in the class get an "A" in a test by answering only maybe 60% of the answers correctly.
+Therefore, don't be surprised if you will learn that the people got an "A" in a test by answering only maybe 60% of the answers correctly.
 This is not because the exams are "too difficult" or because we grade on a curve.
-This is because the exams are designed to offer many ways for you to show that you learned the material within the time-constraints of an exam: during the exam time, you just have to accumulate enough correct answers to show that you mastered the material, there is no expectation for anyone to actually do everything (but still, do look at all the questions when you do an exam.
+This is because the exams are designed to offer many ways for you to show that you learned the material within the time-constraints of an exam: there is no expectation for anyone to actually do everything (but still, do look at all the questions when you do an exam.
 You want to exploit every opportunity to show what you can do).